imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Ideally, the method should become a standard (framework) for profiling EVM implementations in terms of OPCODE gas costs.

 Accurate and with good properties, in the context of an estimate of OPCODE gas cost, mean:
-  - it is proportional to the OPCODE's computational cost, or otherwise balanced when compared to other OPCODEs,
+- It is proportional to the OPCODE's computational cost, or otherwise balanced when compared to other OPCODEs.
-  - it is modeled to explain the variation in computational cost coming from different circumstances and/or parameters,
+- It is modeled to explain the variation in computational cost coming from different circumstances and/or parameters.
-  - it is adequate for various implementations and environments _OR_,
+- It is adequate for various implementations and environments _OR_.
-  - it can be clearly stated, when no such value exists because of differences in implementations,
+- It can be clearly stated, when no such value exists because of differences in implementations.
-  - it should have the measurement overhead and noise under control and "fair" for all OPCODEs.
+- It should have the measurement overhead and noise under control and "fair" for all OPCODEs.

 ### Program generation